-HP Software Licensing Advisory Services for Cloud (SLAS4C) addresses the complexity of software licensing in a hybrid IT environment.
-Clients can use HP's extensive multivendor software licensing expertise and solutions to understand and address the licensing implications of implementing and using cloud based applications.
+HPE Software Licensing Advisory Services for Cloud (SLAS4C) addresses the complexity of software licensing in a hybrid IT environment.
+Clients can use HPE's extensive multivendor software licensing expertise and solutions to understand and address the licensing implications of implementing and using cloud based applications.

 This advisory service helps clients evaluate and compare their licensing options when planning a move from on-premise software to off-premise/cloud/hybrid solutions, paying particular attention to key topics such as software licensing use rights, cost optimization, and vendor terms and conditions; including contract analysis.

 Gartner projects that nearly half of large enterprises will have hybrid cloud deployments by the end of 2017.

 You may already be considering a move to Cloud for core services and platforms and will need expert advice on the opportunities and implications.
 This is an ideal time to start the conversation on moving to the Cloud.

 The consumption of cloud-based computing services presents a paradigm shift from traditional IT procurement, and brings with it a unique set of risks and challenges resulting from the lack of real knowledge of the contractual and licensing implications when moving to the cloud.

 - You need expert advice and guidance to understand your software licensing options when moving between on-premise and off-premise/cloud/hybrid software solutions, including clarity on your current licensing investment, and guidance on how this can be optimized.

 - Many clients are incurring unnecessary expense on new cloud licenses and services as they lack an understanding of the mobility rights of their existing software investment.

 - There is a common misconception that you are locked into cloud with limited or no options for return to on-premise, due to vendor terms and conditions.

 - You may be uncertain about tracking and managing license compliance in a cloud/hybrid environment.